Nehal Abu-Lail, Ph.D.

 - Investigate the Relationship between Micro-scale and Macro-scale Bacterial Adhesion

 - Friction and Bacteria

 - Design Sensors and Actuators to Detect Pathogens

 - Nanomechanics of Mammalian Cells

-I am on the editorial board of Colloids and Surfaces B: Biointerfaces (2009), Journal of Biosensors & Bioelectronics (2010) and Journal of Biomedical Engineering and Biomedical Science (2010).
+I am on the editorial board for Colloids and Surfaces B: Biointerfaces (2009), Journal of Biosensors & Bioelectronics (2010), Journal of Bioengineering and Biomedical Science (2010) and Austin Journal of Biomedical Engineering (2013).

 Membership in Professional Organizations